Topic 11: Reporting Issues Related to Adoption of New Accounting Standards

 (Last updated: 12/31/2022)

-Insurance (Topic 944): Targeted Improvements to the Accounting for
+Financial Services — Insurance (Topic 944): Targeted Improvements to the

-Long-Duration Contracts.
-The ASU applies to insurance entities that
+Accounting for Long-Duration Contracts.
+The ASU applies to insurance

-issue long-duration contracts as defined in Topic 944, Financial Services —
+entities that issue long-duration contracts as defined in Topic 944,

-Commission (SEC) filer, excluding entities eligible to be smaller reporting
+Securities and Exchange Commission (SEC) filer, excluding entities eligible to

-elected to defer compliance with new or revised financial accounting standards
+EGCs that have elected to defer compliance with new or revised financial

-beginning after December 15, 2024, and interim periods within fiscal years
+to fiscal years beginning after December 15, 2024, and interim periods within

 Early application of the amendments is permitted.
 If early application is